bundyfx/vamp/README.md

 ## Considerations

-Considerations, things to think about.
+Considerations, things to think about

 ### Credentials